 Back in 2019, we started this Advent challenge for Catholic couples as a simple way to prepare for Christmas together with your spouse, while making your marriage a priority.
-It appears to be helpful to many, since we received requests last year for another Advent challenge (and earlier this year we even did a Lent challenge after some requests!).
+So many have found it helpful, and we have even done a Lent challenge for 2 years now!

 Our inspiration for this Advent challenge